DeepRegNet/DeepReg/demos/unpaired_ct_abdomen/README.md

 ## Data

-The dataset for this demo is part of the Learn2Reg challenge (task 3) [1] and can be downloaded from:
+The data set is from the MICCAI Learn2Reg grand challenge (https://learn2reg.grand-challenge.org/) task 3 [1], and can be downloaded directly from https://learn2reg.grand-challenge.org/Datasets/

-https://learn2reg.grand-challenge.org/Datasets/

 ## Tested DeepReg Version

-??
+(tbc)

 ## References